hansonj-codes/sum-of-sales-e03d419c/README.md

 # Sales Summary 374959384

 This is a single-page website suitable for deployment on GitHub Pages.
-It reads data.csv (included in the repository attachments), sums the `sales` column, and displays the total on the page.
-The page loads Bootstrap 5 from jsDelivr.
+It reads data.csv (included in the repository attachments), sums the `sales` column, displays the total on the page, and lists aggregated sales by product in a Bootstrap table.

 Setup & Deployment
 - Push this repository to GitHub.